How can the United States and Russia build a more constructive, cooperative international security relationship?

 Jaganath Sankaran is an Assistant Professor in the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin and a Research Associate at the Center for International and Security Studies at Maryland.

-Christopher John Hickey is a U.S. Army War College Professor and a research associate at the Center for International and Security Studies at Maryland (CISSM).
+Christopher John Hickey is a U.S. Army War College Professor and a senior research associate at the Center for International and Security Studies at Maryland (CISSM).
 He recently earned a PhD at the University of Maryland School of Public Policy.